-this attribute is more or less important than in comparable products.
+Lauesen suggests the use of a quality grid [56].
+The quality grid is essentially a table with relevant quality attributes in the first column and then an indication on whether this attribute is more or less important than in comparable products.
 Usually, a simple check mark or footnote would show the criticality, followed by a short explanation on why a concern is more or less important than usual.
-In Table 4.3, we provide a preliminary assessment for the three main use cases in the VEDLIOT project.
+In Table 4.3, we provide an assessment for the three main use cases in the VEDLIOT project.

-Reasons for prioritizing one concern over the other can include:
+Reasons for prioritising one concern over the other can include:

 - Market position: With maturing products, functionality starts to disappear as a distinction factor.
-Quality, in relation to competing products, becomes a key business driver. - Domain needs: Regulation or standardization, as well as the criticality towards safety or security of a product are drivers for the importance of certain quality attributes.
+Quality, in relation to competing products, becomes a key business driver. - Domain needs: Regulation or standardisation, as well as the criticality towards safety or security of a product are drivers for the importance of certain quality attributes.

-For a VEDLIOT-based system and its VEDLIOT components, we believe that the prioritization is critical.
+For a VEDLIOT-based system and its VEDLIOT components, we believe that the prioritisation is critical.
 It allows to select the minimal set of concerns to capture in the architecture (when following the architectural framework proposed in Chapter 3).
-The architectural framework then, in turn, provides guidance in how to explore each quality.
+The architectural framework provides guidance in how to explore each quality.
 We will describe in Section 4.2.3, how quality requirements can be described in a useful and testable way.
+Table 4.2.
+Proposed use case template.
+Use underlined text to relate to other elements in the requirements information model (see Figure 4.3).